Brick and Mortar Music Hall

 What you need to know

-Brick and Mortar Music Hall is on Mission Street between 18th and 19th in the Mission District.
-The room holds about 200 people and the stage is barely elevated above the floor.
-On a crowded night, you’re close enough to bump elbows with the bassist.
-The venue opened in 2011 and has been one of the more reliably well booked small rooms in the city since.
+Brick and Mortar Music Hall is on Mission Street between 13th and 14th in the Mission.
+The room holds about 200 people.
+The stage sits only slightly above the floor, so on a busy night the front row is close to the band.
+The venue opened in 2011.

 What to Expect

-The booking covers indie rock, garage, punk, electronic, hip hop, and the kind of genre fluid acts that San Francisco tends to produce.
-The room is small enough that sound fills the space naturally, and the system is well tuned.
+The booking covers indie rock, garage, punk, electronic, hip hop, and other genres.
+The room is small enough that the system carries the space.
 The bar runs along one wall.
-There is no reserved seating, no VIP area, and no balcony.
-Everyone shares the same room.
+There’s no reserved seating, no VIP area, no balcony.

-The venue also hosts comedy, DJ nights, and the occasional private event.
-Check the calendar before showing up assuming it’s a music night.
+The venue also hosts comedy nights, DJ nights, and occasional private events.
+Check the calendar before showing up.

 Visiting

-The surrounding blocks on Mission have plenty of taquerias and restaurants for pre-show eating.
+The blocks south on Mission have plenty of taquerias and restaurants.
 El Farolito and Taqueria Cancun are both a short walk south.

 Getting There

-16th Street Mission BART is a 5 minute walk east.
-The 14 Mission bus runs directly past the venue on Mission Street.
-Street parking on Mission is metered and limited, but 18th and 19th Streets have residential parking.
+16th Street Mission BART is about a 5-minute walk south.
+The 14 Mission bus runs past the venue on Mission Street.
+Street parking on Mission is metered and limited; side streets often have residential permit parking.

 Explore Nearby